T-Insight for Beginning Teachers (Secondary level)

 As part of the license fee, regular completion updates are provided to host organisations.

-T-Insight courses are available on a license basis.
+T-Insight courses are available to educational organisations on an annual license basis.
 The total cost is calculated based on the number of users.
-Inlimited user licenses are available for larger organisations.
+Unlimited user licenses are available for larger organisations.
 Please get in touch with us to discuss your programme needs.